 The records of the Missouri Veterans History Project contain the local copy of veteran oral history interviews recorded for the Veterans History Project at the Library of Congress.
 The records include audio, video, interview logs, and some transcripts.
 The former Western Historical Manuscript Collection, a joint collection with the State Historical Society of Missouri, was a founding partner of the Veterans History Project in 2001.

 The collection contains miscellaneous papers pertaining to the establishment of Jefferson County, including papers establishing Herculaneum as the county seat, 1818; division of the county into townships, 1819; and a petition for removal of county seat from Herculaneum, 1826.

 Missouri.
 Transmississippi Exposition Commission, Broadside, n.d., (C3259)

-"Imperial Missouri.
-An appeal for assistance by the Missouri Transmississippi Exposition Commission."
-Asks for financial contributions for Missouri's entry in the exposition.
+The collection contains the broadside, "Imperial Missouri."
+An appeal for assistance by the Missouri Transmississippi Exposition Commission," asking for financial contributions for Missouri's entry in the exposition.

 Morrow, Lynn, Collection, 1982-ca. 2010, (R1000)